KosRud/DQ-skinning-for-Unity/README.md

 If anyone knows how to optimize extracting `localToWorldMatrix` of the bones please create an [issue](https://github.com/ConstantineRudenko/DQ-skinning-for-Unity/issues) or message me on [unity forum](https://forum.unity.com/threads/dual-quaternion-skinning-for-unity.501245/).

 Works **A LOT** faster with IL2CPP, about 30% slower than built-in skinning in worst-case scenario according to my testing.

-## How do I use custom shaders?

-Alas it's complicated.<br>
-I added comments to "Standard hacked for DQ skinning" marking the alterations i made to the Standard shader.<br>
-You can try to do the same with your own shader to make it work with the script.

-Feel free to contact me in [this thread](https://forum.unity.com/threads/dual-quaternion-skinning-for-unity.501245/) at unity forum if you need help.

-I would also like to hear about your projects that use my script and your experience with it.

 ## API